About the Ceremony

 KU Commencement’s most treasured tradition is the ceremonial walk down Mount Oread.
 It begins on Memorial Drive.
 From there, graduates march through Memorial Campanile, which superstitious students avoid doing until Commencement.
 In many ways, the walk is the ceremony.

-Students graduating in summer 2024 or fall 2024 are welcome to participate in the 2024 Commencement ceremony.
-Their names will be included in the 2025 Commencement book.
+Students graduating in summer 2026 or fall 2026 are welcome to participate in the 2026 Commencement ceremony.
+Their names will be included in the 2027 Commencement book.

 Academic procession